You’d love to know what your customers are thinking, but where do you begin?

-Companies like SurveyGizmo make survey-taking a painless experience for your customers.
+Companies like SurveyAnyplace and SurveyGizmo make survey-taking a painless experience for your customers.
 It gives them a clean, easy way to engage with you.
 At PaySimple, we regularly use SurveyGizmo to gather feedback from customers and improve our services.

 Let people skip questions

 Making survey responses mandatory can inspire people to abandon the survey altogether.
 So make them all or mostly optional and let people skip around.
 Getting at least some of that customer’s data is more valuable to you than getting nothing at all.